We want to see a Smokefree Aotearoa and a future free from cancers caused by smoking.

 Breathing in smoke from someone else’s cigarette, pipe, or cigar can make you or your children sick.
 When children breathe second-hand smoke, it is like they are smoking too.

-Smoking in homes and cars is even more dangerous because smoke is trapped inside.
-Even with windows and fans on, it’s still unsafe.
+Smoking in cars and homes is even more dangerous because smoke is trapped inside.
+Even with windows open and fans on, it’s still unsafe.

 What you can do: